GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Hunters
 - can hack any deployed skill (except traps) based on line of sight
 - can heal up to 3 times
-- can melee you when you're performing a cover to cover move or running past them because they seem to have a 2m melee range (you have to dodge roll to avoid being hit)
+- can melee you when you're performing a cover to cover move or running past them because they have a greater melee range that extends up to 2 meters (you have to dodge roll to avoid being hit)
 - can still use their abilities while disrupted
 - not considered as named enemies, therefore signature weapons aren't affected by damage reduction
 - stand up when deploying most of their skills, giving you time to land a few shots